From the author:

 Whoever sows respect, will reap respect

 It is true that executives are not "better people" than others - they are "just human beings" and thus are neither infallible nor superior to wrong assessments, fatal decisions and momentous errors.

-But whoever shows respect for employees, who proves greatness by confessing errors, asking for apology, praising others or accepting consequences for a mistake, also acquires respect for himself.
+But those who show respect for employees, who demonstrate greatness by confessing errors, asking for apology, praising others or accepting consequences for a mistake, thereby gain respect for themselves.

 Competent management cool figures

 And it is this respect that distinguishes a competent leader from the coolly calculating number juggler and ultimately the difference between a loyal workforce and one in which everyone is just waiting to get the rider who appears to be firmly seated in the saddle.

 It's not about being free from mistakes as a moral authority removed from reality: what matters is how to deal with weaknesses and errors.
 Anyone who knows how to lead with style, charisma and confidence can do without authoritarian behavior - and can rely on the support of his team even in times of crisis.

 More knowledge - PDF download, eCourses or personal advice

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!